PyconUK/2017.pyconuk.org/pages/index.md

 * **Registration**: opens each day at 8am but will be available throughout the day.
 * **Picademy**: If you're attending Picademy you need not register with the conference unless you're _also_ attending the conference proper, in which case, please do.
-* **Do not photo?**: If you would rather not be in people's photographs, please pick up a **yellow** lanyard when you register.
+* **Do not photo me?**: If you would rather not be in people's photographs, please pick up a **yellow** lanyard when you register.

 ### During the day

 * **Schedule**: View the [Schedule](/schedule/) of keynotes, talks, workshops and panels
 * **Poster Session**: During the Saturday lunchtime slots, there will be a Poster Session outside the dining hall.
-Please stop by and talk to the people displaying.
+Please stop by and talk to the people displaying posters.
 * **Lightning Talks**: There's a [Lightning Talk](/sessions/talk/lightning-talks) session at the end of each day.
   We particularly encourage first-time speakers to submit a talk.
 * **Sprints**: [Monday](/schedule/#monday) is a day for [Sprints](/sessions/workshops/sprint/): a chance to collaborate on